turingschool/front-end-curriculum/lessons/floating/constructor-functions.md

 We feel pretty good about using literal notation to create an object.
 We know that all we really need is `{}`, but it's a good idea to assign an empty object to a variable to we can actually put things in it.

 Now, let's talk about using _constructor notation_ to create an object.
 It's not too hard.
-Out of the box, javascript gives a function for making blank objects.
+Out of the box, JavaScript gives a function for making blank objects.
 Javascript also gives us a handy keyword called ```new```.
 When you put the two together, you can generate blank objects all day!

 ```javascript
 // literal notation